Codecademy/docs/content/python/concepts/pip/pip.md

   - 'paths/learn-python3'
 ---

-`pip` is the package installer used in Python to install code packages.
+[pip](https://pypi.org/project/pip) is the package installer used in Python to install code packages.
 A similar tool is Node Package Manager (npm) in JavaScript.
-Much like npm, `pip` is the same community driven package space, but for Python.
+Much like npm, `pip` is the same community-driven package space, but for Python.

 ## Packages